 In simple words, you need to research the audience you create content for and give them what they want.

-Let's see some of the effects of data-driven b2b content marketing:
+Let's see some of the effects of data-driven b2b content distribution:

 Researched Content Creates a Bond Between the Brand and the Target Audience